Chapter 21 : Healing and Heartbreak

 “Hey,” Draco replied, smiling at Hermione who still stood dumbstruck in the middle of the entrance hall.
 “I’m sorry it took so long for me to get back.”

-“Draco,” Hermione repeated, hurrying towards him and throwing her arms around him.
+“Draco,” Hermione repeated, hurrying towards him and throwing her arms around his waist.
 She was so relieved to see him alive that she couldn’t seem to think completely straight.
 Questions tumbled from her mouth: “What happened?
 Where have you been?
 How did you get back here?
 Why are you covered in blood?”
 Her voice was urgent as she held tight to her friend.

 Draco winced and put his left arm around her, keeping the right one limp at his side.
 “I’ll explain everything as soon as I can,” he murmured, holding her against him with his good arm and breathing deeply, inhaling the sweet scent of her shampoo.
 “Can we get to the Hospital Wing, though?
 I think my arm is broken…”

 Hermione finally stepped back.
 There were tears swimming in her eyes.
 She couldn’t believe how nonchalant Draco was being.
-He looked like he’d been tortured, for Merlin’s sake, and he was so calm!
+He looked like he’d been tortured, but he was so calm!